duivesteyn/Shadow-Keep/README.md

 ### Labyrinth

 There are 2 interesting features.
-In the bottom left there is lots of treasure.
+In the bottom right there is lots of treasure.
 In the Top there is a long pathway to a scroll that says "This is the wrong way".

 ![Kingdom](map-labyrinth.png)